SiddharthEngineer23/website/README.md

 # website
-Building personal website using Django for connections to various databases and more control over subpages.
+Personal website using Django for supporting connections to various databases and more control over subpages.